Coinbase to allow users to use card via Apple, Google wallets

 It also said users can earn crypto rewards on their shopping when a Coinbase Card is used with Apple Pay or Google Pay.

-Coinbase's move comes after PayPal Holdings Inc (PYPL.O) said it would allow U.S. consumers to use their cryptocurrency holdings to pay millions of its online merchants globally, significantly boosting use of digital assets in everyday commerce. read more
+Coinbase’s move comes after PayPal Holdings Inc said it would allow U.S. consumers to use their cryptocurrency holdings to pay millions of its online merchants globally, significantly boosting use of digital assets in everyday commerce.

+Reporting by Noor Zainab Hussain in Bengaluru; Editing by Krishna Chandra Eluri

 Our Standards: The Thomson Reuters Trust Principles.